 # Integrating generative AI (genAI)

 Starting January 2023, genAI became something that I focused much effort towards learning about and creating educational programming.
 I have incorporated it into my work, given presentations about it, and designed and delivered multiple workshops on it.
-I continue to be an advocate for **using it strategically to improve and transform what we do**.
+I continue to be an advocate for **using it to strategically improve and transform what we do**.
+But I have concerns, particularly around *cognitive unloading*.

 While I was at The George Washington University (GWU) as the Director of Strategic Digital Learning Initiatives, I was tasked to create the strategy and lead the response to genAI for the central library.
 I was amazed in November 2022 when [ChatGPT was introduced](https://openai.com/index/chatgpt/).
-I was immediately excited and enthusiastic to the technology seeing right away that it would be the future.
-What is more, I was thrilled knowing that in my role I would be on the leading edge of change with AI.
-My work led to some fantastic partnerships across the organization and specifically with my team.
-While I worked inside and outside of my department, I worked closely with team members to identify tools and incorporate approaches where we could use AI to enhance our capabilities, workflows, and deliverables.
+My work led to partnerships across the organization driving conversations and upskilling.
+And within my team, focusing on how we could use AI to enhance our capabilities, workflows, and deliverables.

 ### Rules of thumb